-According to a cost comparison of new affordable multifamily housing projects in the MOHCD loan evaluation of the proposed gap loan, the total development cost per unit is 27 percent above average compared to similar projects.
-The total development cost per unit for Sunnydale Block 3B is \$1,106,096 compared to \$870,012 for similar projects.
+According to a cost comparison of new affordable multifamily housing projects in the MOHCD loan evaluation of the proposed gap loan, the total development cost per unit is 40 percent above average compared to similar projects, and 23 percent above average excluding the commercial costs.
+The total development cost per unit for Sunnydale Block 3A is \$1,235,676 compared to \$879,884 for similar projects.
 Projects included in the comparison are similar projects in size, unit count, target population, and construction type.
 Comparison projects also include other HOPE SF projects.